mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.4.23 (October 17, 2025)
+-   **Build Fix:** Applied a definitive fix for a persistent syntax error in the Help Guide that was causing recurring build failures.

 ### What's New in Version 0.4.22 (October 17, 2025)
 -   **Build Fix:** Corrected multiple syntax errors in the Help Guide that were causing the application build to fail.